sqlitecloud/docs/src/pages/docs/commands/list-tables.md

 ---
 title: LIST TABLES
-description: The LIST TABLES command is used to retrive the information about the tables available inside current database.
-Note that the output of this command can change depending on the privileges associated to the currently connected username.
-If the PUBSUB parameter is used then the output will contains the column chname only (to have the same format as the rowset returned by the LIST CHANNELS command).
+description: The LIST TABLES command retrieves the information about the tables available inside the current database
 ---

 ## Syntax